What to Do in Philly That’s Free (or Almost Free)

 Nationally-known Shofuso Japanese House and Garden, open Apil through October from Wednesday to Sunday, offers a traditional look at Japanese culture in Philadelphia.
 Take a tour for $8 for adults and $5 for seniors, children ages 3 to 17 and college students with student I.D.; children under 3 get in for free

 The home to one of the largest and most important collections of impressionist, post-impressionist, and early modern paintings in the world.
 The museum offers free admission on the first Sunday of every month.
-This free day includes access to the collection, free audio tours, ARTime Storytime programs, and more.
+This free day includes access to the collection, ARTime Storytime programs, and more.
+Plus, on weekdays, college and graduate students get in free.

 This free museum boasts contemporary art that is entirely devoted to creating new media work with new materials!
 They have artists in residence who create the works in the collection.
 There are in-house tours, exhibitions, and educational programs to see.